 1).
 Aortic lesion

-In current WHHLMI rabbits aortic atherosclerosis is observed from 2 months old despite usual standard rabbit feeding.
-The lesions develop first at the orifices of arterial branches.
-At 6 month-old, aortic lesions expanded to about 40% of the aortic surface.
-At 12 month-old, the lesions cover about 70% of the aortic surface.
-Above 18 month-old, the aortic lesions cover most of the aorta.
+In current WHHLMI rabbits, aortic atherosclerosis is observed from 2 months of age, despite being fed a normal standard rabbit diet.
+Lesions first occur at the openings of the arterial branches.
+At 6 months of age, aortic lesions extend to approximately 40% of the aortic surface (arch, thoracic, and upper abdominal areas).
+At 12 months of age, lesions extend to the abdominal aorta, covering approximately 70% of the aortic surface.
+Beyond 18 months of age, aortic lesions cover most of the aorta.

-Regarding lesional composition (Arterioscler Thromb 1994; 14: 931-937; J Atheroscler Thromb 1994; 1: 45-52), in early lesions, many macrophages and few SMCs are observed in the intima and some macrophages penetrate into the arterial media.
-In transitional lesions observed at about 12 months old, large foam cells derived from macrophages, are increased in the deep area of the intima, and a fibromuscular cap covers the surface.
-Above 18 months old, cellular components are decreased, but collagen fibers, extracellular lipid accumulation, and cholesterol cleft are increased.
-In some case, calcium accumulation is also observed in these advanced lesions.
+Regarding the lesional composition (Arterioscler Thromb 1994; 14: 931-937; J Atheroscler Thromb 1994; 1: 45-52), early lesions have many macrophages in the intima and few smooth muscle cells, with some macrophages infiltrating the arterial media.
+In transitional lesions observed at around 12 months of age, there is an increase in large foamy cells derived from macrophages deep in the intima, and the surface is covered with a fibromuscular cap.
+After 18 months of age, the cellular components decrease, but collagen fibers, extracellular lipid accumulation, and cholesterol creft increase.
+In some cases, calcium accumulation is observed in these advanced lesions.

 2).
 Coronary lesion